andersoncardoso/elixirschool/_posts/2018-06-18-configuration.md

 Our application's configuration, defined in `config.exs` and friends, is compiled when we generate build artifacts, like those produced by Distillery.
 That means those `System.get_env/1` functions need to be resolved at compile time.
 See the problem?
-Our application's code is coupled to our system configuration.
+Our application's compiled code is coupled to the configuration of the system where it was compiled.

 What if we want to generate the build artifact locally and run it elsewhere?
 What if there's an emergency and the value of `EXAMPLE_APP_HOSTNAME` has been updated?
-With this configuration our application needs to be precompile for changes to take effect.
+With this configuration our application needs to be recompile for changes to take effect.

 Let's illustrate the concept using colors to differeniate changes:

 ![elixir-config-recompile](https://user-images.githubusercontent.com/73386/41503026-d8a66ef4-7185-11e8-95fa-37598f6a56ff.png)

-Here we see that our runtimes values are different, which required we recompile our code.
+Here we see that our runtimes values are different, which required us to recompile our code.
 This results in a new build artifact and updated configuration for Runtime B.
 We've managed to couple the runtime configuration and code together.
 To see changes in our environment reflected in our code recompilation is unavoidable.
-For those using Releases this combobulation of configuration types often times requires additional libraries to fill the gaps.
+For those using releases this combination of configuration types often times requires additional libraries to fill the gaps.

-At it's root, the problem is the conflation of two separate concepts: application configuration and runtime configuration.
+At its root, the problem is the conflation of two separate concepts: build-time and runtime configuration.

 ### A new approach